-A simple one to two hour tech audit could involve inspecting Google Webmaster tools data and setting up a Moz campaign to crawl a website annotating and creating an action plan for any errors found in the reports.
+A simple one to two-hour tech audit could involve inspecting Google Webmaster tools data and setting up a Moz campaign to crawl a website annotating and creating an action plan for any errors found in the reports.
 A deeper tech audit could involve crawling the website inspecting for broken links, mis-redirected pages, testing site speed, documenting opportunities to move to https, etc., etc. Again a good but not perfect tech audit can be completed rather quickly.

 Content Audits and Optimization Strategies

 Additional considerations do need to made when determining what amount of time is appropriate to spend for a “good” result.
 There is probably a minimum amount of time that should be spent on deliverables like personas.
-If you get those wrong, you might was well not do anything since you’ll be barking up the wrong tree with your marketing.
+If you get those wrong, you might as well not do anything since you’ll be barking up the wrong tree with your marketing.
 It takes individuals different amounts of time on various inbound tasks.
 Years of experience, training history, technical background versus creative background, are a few reasons amongst others which would cause an individual to spend more or less time on a task.
 On the flip side, there is also a point where the diminishing law of returns takes hold in regards to spending too much time on a task.
-In other words the ratio of value delivered over spending more time starts to criss-cross.
+In other words, the ratio of value delivered over spending more time starts to criss-cross.

 How Much Time Should Be Spent On Various Inbound Marketing Tasks?

 The approach I advise taking when trying to figure out what to deliver in a given amount of time is to work backwards.
 Figure out how much time you have.
-Break down that time into meaningful chunks making sure you are getting to the basics first and leaving additional research, details and refining until last assuming you have time.
+Break down that time into meaningful chunks making sure you are getting to the basics first and leaving additional research, details, and refining until last assuming you have time.
 Make sure you can deliver the “good” product on time and improve it even further later.

-Perfect while a destination, is one that is never truly reached.
+Perfect while a destination is one that is never truly reached.
 Stop being late with your (not) perfect product and deliver the good version – on time.